BrennanSullivan/BrennanSullivan/README.md

-I am a Neuroscience PhD student in Jeff Magee's lab at Baylor College of Medicine studying the biophysics of synaptic plasticity.
+I am a Neuroscience PhD student in Jeff Magee's lab at Baylor College of Medicine.

 <!---